open-pioneer/trails-starter/docs/internals/ServiceLayer.md

 before it is being used.

 We currently verify that there are no cycles through static analysis.
-This should remain the default case: most reference to other services should be static.
+This should remain the default case: most references to other services should be static.
 Tooling such as the `verifyDependencies` function can then provide useful analysis to prevent (or diagnose) common errors.

 The restriction can still be relaxed when a service depends on itself statically but is only dynamically used once fully constructed;
 in other words, if the cycle is "resolved" once the first service method is actually being called.

 The way this could be implemented is by declaring a dependency as _lazy_.
-A reference would still be injected into the service's constructor, but it will only be proxy object that _must not_ be used in a cycle.
+A reference would still be injected into the service's constructor, but it will only be a proxy object that _must not_ be used in a cycle.
-Such a reference cannot be verified statically and should therefore only used at carefully chosen locations to break cycles.
+Such a reference cannot be verified statically and should therefore only be used at carefully chosen locations to break cycles.

 Example: